~~

 — Theodore Roosevelt

 Planting began in 1906, with 50,000 two-year-old yellow pines, 30,000 one-year-old honey locusts, hackberry, and Osage orange trees.
 Planting continued until some 1,000,000 trees were planted.
-However, only 27% of the pine and 32% of the honey locust lived through the first season, and all other species failed completely.
+However, only 27% of the pine and 32% of the honey locust lived through the first season, and all other species failed.

-More trees followed the next year, but disaster struck when a prairie fire destroyed over 200 acres and many of the saplings.
-However, the Forest Service was undeterred and soon expanded the forest boundaries to 302,387 acres south of the Arkansas River in the sandhill region that included parts of Finney, Haskell, Kearny, Grant, and Hamilton Counties and stretched all the way to the Colorado state line.
+More trees followed the next year, but disaster struck when a prairie fire destroyed over 200 acres and many saplings.
+However, the Forest Service was undeterred and soon expanded the forest boundaries to 302,387 acres south of the Arkansas River in the sandhill region that included parts of Finney, Haskell, Kearny, Grant, and Hamilton Counties and stretched to the Colorado state line.

-A federal nursery was established in 1908 two miles west of Garden City and a government office was also established with B. R. H. d’Allemand named as forest supervisor.
-D’Allemand was selected for this reserve because of his experience in both forestry and grazing administration and he helped with the nursery and planting operations in the Nebraska National Forest Reserve in 1903-1905.
-The supervisor had two assistants, one in charge of nurseries, and the other had charge of range administration.
+A federal nursery was established in 1908, two miles west of Garden City, and a government office was also established with B. R. H. d’Allemand named as forest supervisor.
+D’Allemand was selected for this reserve because of his experience in forestry and grazing administration, and he helped with the nursery and planting operations in the Nebraska National Forest Reserve in 1903-1905.
+The supervisor had two assistants, one in charge of nurseries and the other in range administration.
 That year, the forest was renamed Kansas National Forest.

-In 1911, two more nurseries were established about a mile south of Garden City for the purpose of testing out trees grown on heavy soil and on sandy soil using a variety of tree species including pines, spruce, cedars, and hardwoods of different ages.
-However, that same year, a severe drought occurred that killed 90% of the trees.
+In 1911, two more nurseries were established about a mile south of Garden City to test trees grown on heavy soil and sandy soil using a variety of tree species, including pines, spruce, cedars, and hardwoods of different ages.
+However, a severe drought killed 90% of the trees that same year.

 More trees were planted in the next few years but never grew more than two feet tall.
-Jack pine that had done very well in Nebraska didn’t survive in Kansas due to supreme drought, greater heat, and the severity of the summer winds.
+Jack pine, which had done very well in Nebraska, didn’t survive in Kansas due to supreme drought, greater heat, and the severity of the summer winds.
 Even the hardy red cedar died in droves.
-By 1915 it was clear that the experiment had failed and President Woodrow Wilson abolished the forest.
+By 1915, it was clear that the experiment had failed, and President Woodrow Wilson abolished the forest.

-In December 1915, approximately 3,200 acres, were deeded to the state as a “big game preserve” and the rest of the land was opened for homesteading.
+In December 1915, approximately 3,200 acres were deeded to the state as a “big game preserve,” the rest of the land was opened for homesteading.

 “All of the former Kansas National Forest is now grown up to soapweed, cactus, and clear, invigorating prairie air.”